 There’s a reason I named my design firm “Journey Home Interiors”.
 Designing a home really is a journey!
 If you’re serious about getting a home that brings beauty and pride into your everyday life … you can’t skip the important bits.

-My best advice, again, is to work with a designer who understands the process and is willing to work with you to create a space that ticks all the boxes… and more.
-(For us, our Furniture Layout & Design Goals service and our Custom Decorating service do this for you.)
+My best advice, again, is to work with a designer who understands the process and is willing to work with you to create a space that ticks all the boxes…and more.

 See how we balanced our clients’ existing furnishings and new ones in this Deakin Project Reveal.